orestispanago/Hobo-cal/README.md

-Contains timestamped temperature and relative humidity data from sensors and weather station and a python script to visualize data.
+The python script "calibration.py" is used to visualize data from hobo sensors during the calibration phase.

+A comparison between low-cost sensors and the LapUp weather station has been made, with no good results.
+The two instruments cannot be compared.

+The goal is to perform a sensor intercomparison.

 input_files.zip contents:

 .csv  : sensors data.
 The numbers in the filename are each sensor's serial number last digits

 .dat  : weather station data